 "Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do."

 2. FLEXIBLE ACTIVITIES: Whether I'm interested in experiencing night life, live music or a local café, the leaders on these trips make it happen.
 Not only do the leaders cater to me, but also to my parents in order to make the trip as enjoyable as possible for each member of the family (not an easy task).
 3. HEALTHY LIVING: Greasy cafeteria pizza, late-night college food and lounging on the couch all day watching reruns of Modern Family can get old fast.
 A week of good clean food (lots of it) and challenging exercise in a beautiful and foreign area of the world is a breath of fresh air.
 And if you've taken a Backroads trip before, you know there's no shortage of either of these two things.
 4. GATEWAY CITIES: One of the best parts of these trips, in my opinion, is the opportunity to explore gateway cities.
 They intentionally use cities great for young people--like Amsterdam, Prague, Cape Town--as jumping off points, which gives my family a chance to explore captivating cities before and/or after our trip.

 5. CATERING TO MY CALENDAR: One of the most challenging parts about traveling with my family at this age is figuring out a time that works for everyone.
 With busy schedules, final exams and summer internships, it's hard to find a good time of the year to take a trip that works with their schedules and mine.
-What's great about Family Breakaway trips is that they're planned specifically to fit into college schedules, with departure dates at the end of May, beginning of June, and the third week in December to avoid overlapping with summer internships and Holiday plans.
+What's great about these trips for families with older kids is that they're planned specifically to fit into college schedules, with departure dates at the end of May, beginning of June, and the third week in December to avoid overlapping with summer internships and Holiday plans.
 I know how lucky I am to have the opportunity to travel, and I'm incredibly grateful for the experiences I've had on these trips.
 Although my schedule is busy and family time is hard to come by, I make the time for Backroads trips because not only are they fun for my whole family, but 20 years from now I know I'll be disappointed with myself if I don't.